mruby/mruby/doc/guides/gc-arena-howto.md

 it might mistakenly recognize the objects referenced by only C variables as dead.

-It is a fatal bug for GC to collect live objects.
+This can be a fatal bug if the GC tries to collect a live object.

 In CRuby, we scan C stack area, and use C variable as root to check whether object is alive or not.
 Of course, because we are accessing C